ari/gradle-release-plugin/README.md

 ## Release notes

+### 2.2 (25 August 2013)

+* Upgrade to svnkit alpha release so that we can support subversion 1.8 repositories

 ### 2.1.3 (29 March 2013)

 * Fix a problem where release tags were not created with the right name if the gradle build file was executed from a subproject folder, in a multi-project build where each subproject is released separately.